 My research interests and experiences focus on applied and computational mathematics, with particular emphasis on PDE-constrained optimization, discontinuous Galerkin methods, adaptive finite element methods, phase field models, uncertainty quantification, and deep learning techniques for PDEs.
 These are usually large-scale ill-posed problems where solution involves combined techniques in computational science, engineering and mathematics.
 The aim is to develop robust and accurate methods that enable the solution reasonable time.
 My research can be categorized as follows:

 Uncertainty quantification (UQ) is a modern inter-disciplinary science that cuts across traditional research groups and combines statistics, numerical analysis and computational applied mathematics.
-When we attempt to simulate complex real-world phenomena, e.g., fluid dynamics, climate science, chemically reacting systems, oil field research, the price of stock pricing, using mathematical and computer models, there is almost always uncertainty in our predictions.
-The idea of uncertainty quantification (UQ), i.e. quantifying the effects of uncertainty on the result of a computation, has attracted much interest in the last few years.
+When we attempt to simulate complex real-world phenomena, e.g., fluid dynamics, climate science, chemically reacting systems, oil field research, the price of stock pricing, using mathematical and computer models, there almost always exits uncertainty in our predictions due to the lack of knowledge or inherent variability in the model parameters.
+Therefore, the idea of uncertainty quantification (UQ), i.e. quantifying the effects of uncertainty on the result of a computation, has attracted much interest in the last few years.